Add a filter

 ,tablet

-, the query returns the requests where the path contains any of the specified values. -
+, the query returns requests or triggered rules for paths where the specified values occur. -

 Does Not Contain Any.
 The filter matches content that doesn’t contain any of the match conditions.